Side Effects of Morphine Abuse

 Morphine is an opioid pain medication typically used to relieve severe pain after surgery or for people suffering from terminal illnesses.
 Although it is an effective pain reliever, it also has a high potential for abuse and addiction.
 In this blog post, we will explore some of the common side effects of morphine abuse.

-Zinnia Healing understands that morphine abuse and addiction are serious problems that require professional treatment.
+Zinnia Health understands that morphine abuse and addiction are serious problems that require professional treatment.
 Our team of compassionate and experienced addiction specialists is here to help you or your loved one get on the road to recovery.
 Call (855) 430-9439 for assistance.

 What Are the Common Side Effects Of Morphine?

-Morphine is a Schedule II highly addictive drug that can cause several different side effects, both short-term and long-term.
 Some of the most common side effects of morphine use include:

 - Shallow breathing